-- The Town has received \$632,000 in grants from the United States Department of Agriculture to offset the total cost of \$1,900,000 for a sewer line extension intended to serve Marianapolis School as the sole user.
+- The Town has received \$632,000 in grants from the United States Department of Agriculture to offset the total cost of \$2,400,000 for a sewer line extension intended to serve Marianapolis School as the sole user.
 The School will cover 100% of the cost of the sewer extension.
-The project has not yet been completed and the Town is pursuing alternate route(s). - The Town was awarded a grant through the State-Local Bridge Program for Replacement of the Quaddick Road Bridge, funded through a grant from the CT DOT State-Local Bridge Program.
+The project has not yet been completed and the Town is continuing to pursue other options. - The Town was awarded a grant through the State-Local Bridge Program for Replacement of the Quaddick Road Bridge, funded through a grant from the CT DOT State-Local Bridge Program.
 Total project cost is \$486,100, with \$238,772.32 in grant funds and a Town match of \$247,327.68.
+This projected was completed in FY18-19.
-The work has, for the most part, been completed; remaining work consists of installation of guard rail brackets, and providing final as-built/close-out documentation to CT DOT.
-It is anticipated the project will be fully closed out by early spring 2019. - The State of Connecticut Department of Economic and Community Development awarded the Town of Thompson a \$218,000 Historic Brownfield Revitalization Program grant for preparation of Phase I and Phase II Environmental Site Assessments, Hazardous Materials Survey, Structural Evaluation and preparation of a Remedial Action/Reuse Plan for 929 Riverside Drive, aka the River Mill, aka

-North Grosvenordale Mill.
+- The State of Connecticut Department of Economic and Community Development awarded the Town of Thompson a \$218,000 Historic Brownfield Revitalization Program grant for preparation of Phase I and Phase II Environmental Site Assessments, Hazardous Materials Survey, Structural Evaluation and preparation of a Remedial Action/Reuse Plan for 929 Riverside Drive, aka the River Mill, aka North Grosvenordale Mill.
 CME Associates was selected as consultant for the project and is now in the process of finalizing the Phase I Environmental Site Assessment.
-Much of the work has been completed and, as that work has come in under-budget, CME is working with the Town on determining additional tasks based on funds remaining.

-- The Town has been working with UCONN Engineering students on projects beneficial, and at no cost, to the Town including the following completed Senior Projects, which provided deliverables of engineering study and plans.
+This project is now complete. - The Town has been working with UCONN Engineering students on projects beneficial, and at no cost, to the Town including the following completed Senior Projects, which provided deliverables of engineering study and plans.
 Previous years' projects included: structural analysis/recommendations for the Town-owned 65 Main St. (former TEEG) property, design of a pocket park at the Town-owned .86 acre parcel on Reardon Rd., streetscape improvements for the Riverside Drive (aka State Rt.
 12)/Main Street area of North Grosvenordale and a breach study for the Wilsonville (Langer's Pond) Dam.
-This year UCONN Engineering students are designing a pedestrian foot bridge along the airline trail that will span Rt.
+Last year and this year, UCONN Engineering students designed a pedestrian foot bridge along the airline trail that spans Rt.
 193 and a safety study of the intersections of Riverside Drive/Buckley Hill Rd and Rt.
-200 / Buckley Hill Rd. - The Town's Economic Development Commission, with the help of NECCOG, has completed a Branding Plan for the Town; it has finalized the Branding Implementation Committee and will be working to implement recommendations of that Plan going forward. - NECCOG is working with the P&Z Commission to rewrite the Zoning and Subdivision regulations.
-Completion and adoption of the rewrite is estimated to be completed by summer 2019. - The State of Connecticut Department of Economic and Community Development awarded the Town of Thompson a \$170,000 Brownfield Area Wide Revitalization Grant (BAR).
+200/Buckley Hill Rd.
+Both projects are now complete. - The Town's Economic Development Commission, with the help of NECCOG, has completed a Branding Plan for the Town; it has finalized the Branding Implementation Committee and will be working to implement recommendations of that Plan going forward. - The P&Z Commission is currently rewriting the Zoning and Subdivision regulations.
+Completion and adoption of the rewrite will be completed by 2020. - The State of Connecticut Department of Economic and Community Development awarded the Town of Thompson a \$170,000 Brownfield Area Wide Revitalization Grant (BAR).
 CME Associates was selected as the consultant for the project.
 The proposed project includes preparation of the North Grosvenordale Mills Master Plan, encompassing the area of the North Grosvenordale section of Thompson beginning at the Riverside Drive (aka SR 12)/Quinebaug Rd. (aka SR 131) intersection to the north, and culminating at the Riverside Drive (aka SR 12)/Thompson Hill Rd. (aka SR 200) to the south.
 This Master Plan will include: Community input/visioning meetings; Site assessment of 915 Riverside Drive, Zoning revisions to promote redevelopment and comprehensive traffic and pedestrian study.
+Specific sub projects in process include Blaine Road/Route 12 intersection improvement; Replace sidewalks from Rte 200/Rte 12 to Rawson Ave/Rte 12 and a Wayfinding project for the overall town.